-If you drop your child off for school in the morning (instead of having your child ride the bus to school) you must do the following:
+If you will be dropping your child off for school in the morning (instead of having your child ride the bus to school) you must do the following:

-DROPPING OFF BEFORE 8:55 a.m.
+O DROPPING OFF BEFORE 7:45 a.m.

-You must drop your child off at the back door of the elementary school.
-You go to the far end of the high school, go between the school and football field, and go behind the school.
-The back door is at the gate (where the parking lot narrows to a two-lane road.
+You must drop your child off at the side of the building nearest the football field.
 You cannot drive through the playground to access the back of the school - you must enter through the far end of the school.

-If you drop off your child before the buses unload, your child must go to the cafeteria until students are released to their classrooms.
+If you drop off your child before the buses unload, your child must go to the library until students are released to the cafeteria or their classroom.
+Please contact the middle school office if you plan to drop your child off at the school before 7:45 a.m.

-DROPPING OFF AFTER 8:55 a.m.
+DROPPING OFF AFTER 7:45 a.m.